MchainNetwork/mchain-docs/docs/learn/glossary.md

 ## Airdrops
 Free distribution of a cryptocurrency token or coin to a large number of wallet addresses.

-## BEER
-The native meme token of the Mchain platform.

 ## Blockchain
 A digital ledger of transactions, duplicated across a network of computers.